Polymer/old-docs-site/articles/spa.md

 ## URL routing &amp; deep linking

 [`<flatiron-director>`](https://github.com/PolymerLabs/flatiron-director) is a web component for URL routingt that wraps the [flatiron director JS library](https://github.com/flatiron/director).
-Settings its `route` property updates to URL hash to the same value.
+Setting its `route` property updates the URL hash to the same value.

-For our SPA, we want to persist the last view across page reloads.
+We want to persist the last view across page reloads.
 Once again, data-binding comes in handle.
-Connect the director's `route` property with the menu and page so all three are in lock-step one one updates:
+Connecting the director with the menu and page elements put all three in lock-step.
+When one updates, the others do too.

 {%raw%}
     <flatiron-director route="{{route}}" autoHash>